-UNITED STATES OF AMERICA SECURITIES AND EXCHANGE COMMISSION Washington, D. C. 20549 FORM 10-K
+UNITED STATES OF AMERICA SECURITIES AND EXCHANGE COMMISSION

+Washington, D. C. 20549 FORM 10-K

+(Mark (One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2009

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File No.: 000-09881

+SHENANDOAH TELECOMMUNICATIONS COMPANY

-One) ANNUAL REPORT PURSUANT TO SECTI ACT OF 1934 ON 13 OR 15(d) C OF THE SECURITIES EXCHANGE For the fiscal year ended December 31, 2009 TRANSITION REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CTION 13 OR 15 (d) OF THE SECURITIES For the transition period from to Commission Fil Le No.: 000-09 881 SHENANDOAH TELECO (Exact name of registrant as specified in its charter) VIRGINIA (State or other jurisdiction of (I.R.S.
-1 54-1162807 Employer Identification No.) incorporation or organization) 500 Shentel Way, Edinburg, Vin (Address of principal executive 22824 (Zip Code) (Address of principal executive Offices) (ZIP Code) (540) (Registrant's telephone n 984-4141 number, includ ing area code) Not A Applicable (Former name, former address and form hanged since last report) Securities registered pursu ant to Section 12(b) of the Act: C ommon Stock (No Par Value) N IASDAQ Global Select Market (Title of Class) of Exchange on which Registered Securities Registered Pursu ant to Section 12 None (g) of the Act: e by check mark if the registrant is a well-known s No ☑ easoned issuer, as de efined in Rule 405 of the Securities Act. e by check mark if the registrant is not required to age Act.
-Yes □ No ☑ file reports pursuant to Section 13 or Section 15(d) of the Securit e by check mark whether the registrant (1) has filed ies Exchange Act of 1934 during the preceding 12 d to file such reports), and (2) has been subject to s months (or for such shorter period that the registrant was
+(Exact name of registrant as specified in its charter)

+VIRGINIA 54-1162807 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 500 Shentel Way, Edinburg, Virginia 22824 (Address of principal executive offices) (Zip Code) (540) 984-4141 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Common Stock (No Par Value) NASDAQ Global Select Market (Title of Class) (Name of Exchange on which Registered)

+Securities Registered Pursuant to Section 12(g) of the Act: None

+1 ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 turing the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing equirements for the past 90 days.
+Yes \square No \square ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵 ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ The aggregate market value of the registrant's voting stock held by non-affiliates of the registrant at June 30, 2009 based on the closing price of such stock on the Nasdaq Global Select Market on such date, was approximately \$453,000,000.
-The number of shares of the registrant's common stock outstanding on February 22, 2010 was 23,686,819.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the following documents are incorporated by reference in this Form 10-K as indicated herein:

-Document Part of Form 10-K into which incorporated Proxy Statement relating to Registrant's 2010 Annual Meeting of Shareholders Part III
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as de Yes \square No \square fined in Rule 12b-2 of the Exchange Act).
+The aggregate market value of the registrant's voting stock held by non the Nasdaq Global Select Market on such date, was approximately \$450 n the closing price of such stock on The number of shares of the registrant's common stock outstanding on February 22, 2010 was 23,686,819.
+DOCUMENTS IN CORPORATED BY REFERENCE Portions of the following documents are incorporated by reference in the is Form 10-K as indicated herein: Document Part of Form 10-K into which incorporated Proxy Statement relating to Registrant's 2010 Annual Meeting of Shareholders Part III 2